KubilayGazioglu/Board-Game-with-Q-Learning/README.md

 # Board Game with Q-Learning

-In this term project you are required to develop a Machine Learning Application for the board game below.

 Rules:
  - There is a 7x7 board and one piece for each player.
 Initial position of these pieces is shown in Figure 1.
 ![Ekran Alıntısı](https://user-images.githubusercontent.com/28456852/83419100-38b39c00-a42d-11ea-82a6-a231c1767c6a.PNG)